Mightyfrong/gallifreyan-translation-helper/README.md

 Sherman's takes the phonetical [k or s instead of c](#Replacements).
 C and single q are "allowed" in names only so there is a reminder thrown if these characters are detected.

 ### Replacements
-**replacements(word)** returns the full word after converting c to k or s depending on position, following vowel, or reduced ck, if selected.
-Always replaces ß with ss.
+**replacements(word)** returns the full word after converting c to k or s depending on position, following vowel, or reduced ck, if selected. ß is always replaced with ss.

 ### Grouping
 **shermansGrouped.groups(input)** returns a multidimensional array of grouped characters.
 It initiates the sentence array and loops through the whitespace-splitted input.